 It’s no secret that I have a love affair with Portugal, specifically the northern city of Porto.
 It’s one of my favourite European cities, which I loved it so much, I returned to visit the Alto Minho region.
 If you only have a short time, and are wondering what to see in Porto in 1 day, keep reading.

 What to see in Porto in 1 day

 1. Visit the Ribeira

 As a first stop, the Ribeira in Porto tops my list.
-The sun glaring over the colourful hillsides overlooking the mouth of the River Douro makes a picture perfect postcard.
+The sun glaring over the colorful hillsides overlooking the mouth of the River Douro makes a picture perfect postcard.

 From the centre of town, hop on board one of the iconic brown and beige trams and take in the sights as you edge towards the bottom of the hill.
 Don’t miss on seeing the awe-inspiring Torre Dos Clerigos; it’s an important Porto landmark.

 As you can imagine, there are many restaurants, bars and cafes in the area to taste the best Porto food.
 Sitting outside during the summer months is a must, all made better of course with a glass of port wine.

 2. Get to a local wine bar

 Porto is wine country, and they have the breathtaking Douro Valley to thank for its rich and plentiful harvest.
 While my short stay didn’t allow enough time, I’d urge you to book a cruise of the Alto Douro region.

 If your time’s really stretched and you can’t do the cruise, opt for a wine tasting instead.
 Porto’s known for their excellent port wines, and if you’re an avid wine drinker like me, you’ll really enjoy visiting.
 Whether you taste wine via a cruise, train or cellar, these tours are guaranteed to be a lot of fun.